viplavanand1234/BOOks/README.md

 Book-Exchanger-Web
 The AIM is to provide a web app wherein students can easily exchange,buy or sell books.
-We presume a lot of students struggle to find the required books according to their college syllabus.
+I presume a lot of students struggle to find the required books according to their college syllabus.
 It’s hard to gather notes from different online sites and libraries because of their high costs.
-So, we have created a mobile app and web app wherein students can easily exchange books in mutual understanding with each other.
+So, I have created a web app wherein students can easily exchange books in mutual understanding with each other.